fercastt/Android-Package-Remover-Interface/README.md

 - ADB's _pm uninstaller_ is useful to remove those applications that come preinstalled on your smartphone by your provider or one of the FAANGs :vampire:

 ## Disclaimer
-- You can absolutely break you smartphone by removing packages that the system relies upon.
+- You can absolutely break your smartphone by removing packages that the system relies upon.
 Please do your research on the packages you want to remove.
 If you break your smartphone, a factory data reset should be performed to go back to a useful state but everything will, of course, be lost.
 - As an alternative, you can create an Android emulator in Android Studio or the Android SDK. https://developer.android.com/studio/run/emulator
 - I'm not associated with Android in any way.
 They are not associated with the PRI nor are responsible for anything you do with it.
 PRI is not intended to replace ADB.